dfebs/avoider_game/README.md

 * Clean up imports
 * Load all assets at setup time instead of needing to use the asset server every time <- this will be annoying to do and maybe I won't and call it a lesson learned
 * Make the movement of components a more shared functionality, rather than scattered

- ## Nice-to-Haves-But-Probably-Won't-Happen
-* arbitrary camera rotation for jokes?
-* music related sync stuff, this is super out there though